ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 # Architecture

-To build and run this modern, complex project we opted to use the AWS platform.
+To build and run this modern and complex project we opted to use the AWS platform.
-At JWorks we have been investing our effort and resources for a considerable amount of time in order to build up our AWS portfolio.
+For a considerable amount of time we at JWorks have been investing our efforts and resources to build up our AWS portfolio.
 This means we work on building up the AWS skills of our people and in parallel we work on building up our portfolio of AWS enabled solutions.
 We have worked out several reference architectures that we prefer to use now.
 The advantage of these architectures is that every consultant within our unit knows how to use them and develop applications using them.

-The Zero Plastic Rivers project proved to be an excellent opportunity to put some of our reference architectures into practice.
+The Zero Plastic Rivers project proved to be an excellent opportunity to put some of these into practice.
 You can view the architecture we opted to build in the following picture.

 <div style="text-align: center;">